 Rita Srivastava is a green thinker and advocate.
-She will be sharing GREEN tips and ideas for the month of March 2019.
+She shared GREEN tips and ideas for a whole month to follow.

 Rita says ‘Separation of household waste, elimination of plastic, straw and styrofoam, reduction of paper use, compost making, finding natural products for everyday use – these activities make me happiest.
 Being in Jakarta is specially challenging and there is so much work that can be done here.’